konradmalik/incomplete.nvim/README.md

 ## Adding snippets

-Only vscode-like json snippets are supported, they must be placed in a `snippets/` folder at the root of your runtimepath (e.g. at `$XDG_CONFIG_HOME/nvim/snippets`).
+Only vscode-like json snippets are supported, they must be placed in a `snippets/` folder at the root of your runtimepath (e.g. at `$XDG_CONFIG_HOME/nvim/snippets`) with a `package.json` that contains metadata about all snippets.

-Snippets in a file or folder named `all.json` will be always loaded.
-Snippets in files or folders named after vim filetype will be loaded only for that filetype.
+Snippets for ft named `all` will be always loaded.
+Snippets for other fts will be loaded lazily only for that filetype.

+See [Chris Grieser's nvim-scissors](https://github.com/chrisgrieser/nvim-scissors?tab=readme-ov-file#cookbook--faq) for a quick guide.

 ## Friendly Snippets